 The DashboardDesigner.CanSetMasterFilter method allows you to determine whether master filtering can affect the specified dashboard item.
 Use the DashboardDesigner.GetAvailableFilterValues method (or the DashboardDesigner.GetEntireRange method for the Range Filter dashboard item) to obtain the values of all elements that can be selected.

 The DashboardDesigner.MasterFilterSet event occurs after the Master Filter is applied to an item or the Master Filter state changes, .
 The MasterFilterSetEventArgs.SelectedValues and MasterFilterSetEventArgs.SelectedRange properties provide you with the selected values or the selected range of the dashboard item that causes the event.

 In the image above, three grid rows are selected.
 The event fires twice and the MasterFilterSetEventArgs.SelectedValues property returns "Andrew Fuller", "Ann Dodsworth" and "Laura Callahan" for the Grid dashboard item.
 For the Range Filter dashboard item, the MasterFilterSetEventArgs.SelectedRange property returns minimum and maximum values in the selected range ("March, 1997" and "October, 1997").

 To clear the selection in the Master Filter item, use the DashboardDesigner.ClearMasterFilter method.

 After the selection is cleared, the DashboardDesigner.MasterFilterCleared event is raised.

 The Neutral Filter Mode for filter elements does not apply any criteria to the data source when the filter element is initialized and displayed.
-This results in improved performance and usability.
+This improves performance and usability.

-To switch to a new mode, use Dashboard API.
-For more information, refer to the Neutral Filter Mode topic.
+To switch to a new mode, use the Dashboard API.
+Refer to the Neutral Filter Mode topic for more information.